 In this guide, we'll start an instance of LPWAN Server, along with a Postgresql database.
-We'll also run an instance of LoRa Server.
-We'll add the instance of LoRa Server within the LPWAN Server web-client UI, which will cause the applications and devices to be pulled.
+We'll also run an instance of ChirpStack.
+We'll add the instance of ChirpStack within the LPWAN Server web-client UI, which will cause the applications and devices to be pulled.

 This guide involves running multiple services.
 We'll use Docker Compose to run the databases and services.